Skip to content

 Firstly, as with any growing in your small space, check your grow zone to know when the right time to get the spuds into the ground is.
 You can read our blog, Know Your Grow Zone which is a great place to start.
 The timing for planting potatoes in containers is similar to that when planting into the ground.
 If you're in a frost-prone area and receive frost in your small space, you will want to plant them before the last expected frost, and you can continue through into Summer.

-The safest and best quality potatoes are grown from "seeds" that are not seeds but tubers that are potatoes.
-Some folk use potatoes from the greengrocer, and often these are sprayed to stop sprouting (a bit unsightly on a store shelf) and may harbour diseases.
-Purchase your certified Seed Potatoes from online and garden stores.
+The safest and best-quality potatoes are grown from "seeds" that are not seeds but tubers that are potatoes.
+Some gardeners use potatoes from the greengrocer, and often, these are sprayed to stop sprouting (a bit unsightly on a store shelf) and may harbour diseases.
+Purchase your certified Seed Potatoes from reputable online and garden stores.

-It is possible to grow potatoes in large pots and my favourite Root Pouch grow bags!
-Root Pouch fabric grow bags are lightweight, environmentally friendly, and made of spun recycled BPA free plastic water bottles, tested 100% food-safe against the USFDA food safety guidelines, and tare free draining - so important to prevent rot .
+Growing potatoes in large pots and my favourite Root Pouch grow bags is a big YASSS!!
+Root Pouch fabric grow bags are lightweight, environmentally friendly, and made of spun recycled BPA-free plastic water bottles.
+They have been tested food-safe against the USFDA food safety guidelines and are free-draining - essential to prevent tuber rot.

 Know the difference between indeterminate and determinate potatoes!

-This planting guide will focus on the planting of Indeterminate potatoes using the rolled grow bag method.
+This planting guide will focus on planting indeterminate potatoes using the rolled grow bag method.

 Some folk wait for the taters to sprout shoots before planting them whole; others plant the seed potatoes immediately.
-If the potatoes seeds are large and you have the space for lots of Potatoes to be growing at the same time, cut whole seed potatoes into pieces a little larger than a large egg, each with one or two "eye" buds on them.
-Then, place them into a supportive container such as an egg carton and keep them in a light but relatively cool place to produce stubby, shoots.
+If the potato seeds are large and you have the space for lots of Potatoes to grow at the same time, cut whole seed potatoes into pieces a little larger than a large egg, each with one or two "eye" buds on them.
+Then, place them into a supportive container such as an egg carton and keep them in a light but relatively cool place to produce stubby shoots.

 If you are mixing your own, a good mix is 1/3 good quality finished compost, 1/3 vermiculite or perlite, and 1/3 coconut coir or peat moss.

-You can also add a couple of handfuls of organic fertilisers, such as chicken manure pellets, for good measure.
+For good measure, you can also add a couple of handfuls of organic fertilisers, such as chicken manure pellets.

-I'm focussing now on using the hilling method in a grow bag.
-If you're using a rigid container, follow the same principle of layering the soil and leaves.
+I'm now focusing on using the hilling method in a grow bag.
+If using a rigid container, follow the same principle of layering the soil and leaves.

 Planting Indeterminate Potatoes:

-Fold or roll the sides of the bag down till it is about half the height; you will unroll/fold this as you build the soil up around the leafy tops.
+Fold or roll the sides of the bag down until they are about half the height; you will unroll/fold this as you build the soil up around the leafy tops.
 Fill the bag with at least 10cm of mix or compost and set the seed potatoes in the potting soil.
 Place the seed potatoes evenly in the container.
-Cover the potatoes with a layer of soil to fully cover the potatoes and water well.
+Cover the potatoes with a layer of soil to fully cover them, and water well.

-You will need to repeat this hilling process by rolling open your bag a few more times as your plants grow.
+You must repeat this hilling process by opening your bag a few more times as your plants grow.
 You can also stop once the soil reaches the top of your container.

-If planting determinate potatoes, bury the potatoes seeds and cover with soil and feed them throughout the growing season.
+If planting determinate potatoes, bury the seeds, cover them with soil, and feed them throughout the growing season.

 Potatoes will not grow without sun and water.
-Overwatering will result in rotting tubers.
-Underwatering will result in lower potato yield.
+Overwatering will result in rotting tubers, and underwatering will result in lower potato yield.
 Remember that one of the keys to growing potatoes is keeping your soil moist, not wet.
 Potatoes do not like long hours of hot, direct sunlight day after day.
-If your space is scorching hot, you may want to partially shade your plants which is the beauty of grow bag growing potatoes, that they can generally be easy to shift!
+If your space is scorching hot, you may want to partially shade your plants, which is the beauty of growing potatoes in a grow bag —they can generally be easy to shift!

-Make sure your container receives at least six to eight hours of sun a day.
-If you have used a fresh potting mix, there will be sufficient nutrients in that mix to sustain the plants for the number of months stipulated on the potting mix bag.
-To care for the plants and support their growth, add a pelleted slow-release fertiliser at the start of spring when the plants start growing.
-To maximise productivity, add fertiliser every 6-8 weeks during the growing season.
-Liquid fertilisers should only be used as a top-up supplementary feed; they wash out easily and aren't long-acting.
+Ensure your container receives at least six to eight hours of sun daily.
+If you have used a fresh potting mix, sufficient nutrients will be in that mix to sustain the plants for the months stipulated on the potting mix bag.
+Add a pelleted slow-release fertiliser at the start of spring when the plants start growing to care for the plants and support their growth.
+Add fertiliser every 6-8 weeks during the growing season to maximise productivity.
+Liquid fertilisers should only be used as a top-up supplementary feed; they wash out quickly and aren't long-acting.

 Plants use the nutrient phosphorus for root formation, stem growth, and fruiting, so it's particularly important to all root crops, including potatoes.
-Therefore, it's best to use a balanced fertiliser that will typically contain ample phosphorus and provide all necessary nutrients in the right amounts.
+Therefore, it's best to use a balanced fertiliser that typically contains ample phosphorus and provides all necessary nutrients in the right amounts.

 Fertilisers such as chicken manure or blood & bone are particularly phosphorus-rich and are great for use around root crops.

-Potatoes are usually ready to harvest in 15-20 weeks or 4-5 months after they're planted.
+Potatoes are usually ready to harvest in 15-20 weeks or 4-5 months after planting.
 Depending on the timing, potatoes can be harvested early while the plant is still growing in January; or wait until Summer ends, and Autumn nears when the potato leaves and stems begin to turn yellow.
-You can also start to harvest potatoes any time after the plants have flowered.
+You can also harvest potatoes any time after the plants have flowered.
 When the foliage has died back and cooler weather sets in, stop watering about two weeks before harvest.

 Enjoy being an Urban Potato farmer!